Community detection in temporal multilayer networks, with an application to correlation networks: Single-layer modularity maximization

 where $\p{\hat{S}}$ is the partition matrix of $\{\hat{C}_1,\ldots,\hat{C}_{\hat{N}}\}$.
 This ensures that the all-singleton partition in $\mathcal{G'}$ has the same value of modularity as the partition of $\mathcal{G}$ that we identified at the end of phase 1.
 One then repeats phase 1 on the reduced network and continues iterating until the heuristic converges (i.e., until phase 2 induces no further changes).

 Because we use a nondeterministic implementation of the Louvain heuristic---in particular, the node order is randomized at the start of each iteration of phase 1---the network partitions that we obtain for a fixed modularity matrix can differ across runs.\footnote{The implementation \cite{NetWiki, LouvainCode} of the heuristic that we use in this paper is a generalized version of the implementation in \cite{Blondel2008}.
-It is independent of the null network---so it takes the modularity matrix as an input to allow an arbitrary choice of null network---and it randomizes the node order at the start of each iteration of the heuristic's first phase to increase the search space of the heuristic.
-When one chooses the same null network that was assumed in \cite{Blondel2008} and uses a node order fixed to $\{1,\ldots,N\}$ at each iteration of phase 1 (the value of $N$ can change after each iteration of the heuristic's second phase), then these implementations return the same output.} To account for this, one can compute the frequency of co-classification of nodes into communities for a given modularity matrix $\p{B}$ across multiple runs of the heuristic instead of using the output partition of a single run.
+It is independent of the null network---it takes the modularity matrix as an input to allow an arbitrary choice of null network---and it randomizes the node order at the start of each iteration of phase 1 of the heuristic to increase the search space of the heuristic.
+When one chooses the same null network that was assumed in \cite{Blondel2008} and uses a node order fixed to $\{1,\ldots,N\}$ at each iteration of phase 1 (the value of $N$ can change after each iteration of the heuristic's phase 2), then the implementation in \cite{LouvainCode} and the implementation described in \cite{Blondel2008} return the same output.} To account for this, one can compute the frequency of co-classification of nodes into communities for a given modularity matrix $\p{B}$ across multiple runs of the heuristic instead of using the output partition of a single run.
 (See \cite{Lancichinetti2012} for an application of such an approach to ``consensus clustering'' and \cite{Pardo2007} for an application of such an approach to hierarchical clustering.)
 We use the term \emph{association matrix} for a matrix that stores the mean number of times that two nodes are placed in the same community across multiple runs of a heuristic, and we use the term \emph{co-classification index} of nodes $i$ and $j$ to designate the $(i,j)^{\text{th}}$ entry of an association matrix.

 There are many other heuristics that one can employ to maximize modularity \cite{Porter2009,Fortunato2010,Newman2010}, but the Louvain heuristic is a popular choice in practice \cite{Lancichinetti2009}.
 It is very fast \cite{Lancichinetti2009,Fortunato2010}, which is an important consideration in multilayer networks, for which the total number of nodes is the number of nodes in each layer multiplied by the number of layers.
 In Section \ref{Section5}, we point out two issues that the Louvain heuristic (independently of how it is implemented) faces with temporal multilayer networks.